Updated May 10th, 2019

 4. Schedule property and pest inspections.

 You typically need a pest inspection to close escrow in areas affected by termites.
-Sellers usually needs to get the pest inspection within 7 days of accepting an offer.
+Sellers usually need to get the pest inspection within 7 days of accepting an offer.

 The buyer typically has 5 to 17 days to conduct property inspections from the time they accept the offer.
 This time range varies from state to state.
 The buyer has the right to change the time frame so read documents carefully!